-The UNC School of Nursing is pleased to announce the keynote speaker for 2017’s spring commencement will be Lieutenant General (Retired) and SON alumna Patricia D. Horoho.
+The UNC School of Nursing is pleased to announce the keynote speaker for 2017’s spring commencement will be Retired Army Lieutenant General and SON alumna Patricia D. Horoho.
 Commencement will take place on Saturday, May 13, 2017 at 5:30 p.m. at the Dean E. Smith Center on Chapel Hill’s campus.
+Horoho will receive an honorary doctor of laws degree from the University during the full campus ceremony on Sunday.

 In December 2015 Lieutenant General (Retired) Patricia D. Horoho completed her 4 year tour of duty as the first female and nurse to command the U.S. Army’s Medical Command and serve as the Surgeon General of a Military Department throughout the 239 year history of the Department of Defense.